GoogleFeud/ts-macros/docs/In-Depth/builtins.md

 ## $$length

-Gets the length of an array literal.
+Gets the length of an array / string literal.

 ```ts --Macro
 import { $$arr } from "ts-macros";